KPI Commentary Prompts: 12 Templates for Numbers That Tell a Story

 Common mistakes

-• Cap length: 1-page max for tactical, 3-bullet for executive.
+• Cap length up front — one page for tactical, three bullets for executive.

-• Lead with the ask / decision needed.
-Context after.
+• Lead with the ask or decision; context goes after.

-• Attach source data link — saves a follow-up email.
+• Attach the source-data link so the reader can verify without a follow-up email.

 FAQ

-• Should I include risks?: Always.
-Pretending no risk exist erodes trust on the next update.
+• Should I include risks in the commentary?
+Always.
+Pretending no risk exists erodes trust on the next update, when the risk shows up anyway.

 Tags: #Prompt #Productivity #KPI #Commentary